 Below is what a typical response looks like:

 0|ND|Invalid Card||123456-1 (Note that no AVS field shows up on declined transactions)

 The numbers that are in bold print above indicate the authorization code, regardless of whether the transaction is either approved or declined.

 OTHER VERIFICATION AND TRANSACTION NUMBERS

 The Authorization Code is not to be confused for what is known as Merchant Identification Number (MID).
-A MID number is provided by a merchant bank to identify the merchant in a traditional live retail or service transaction or an online e-commerce transaction.
+A MID number is provided by a merchant bank to identify the merchant in a traditional live retail (or service) processing transaction or an online e-commerce processing transaction.
 This number does not change as an Authorization Code must per individual transactions.